 As a result, the bond market experienced a huge reduction in asset prices.
 These things are inversely correlated, the prices of bonds go down, but the yield that they generate goes up, and that sets a new level for the cost of money, which is what you’re talking about with how much money costs because if you can get a dependable 3% AP, the yield on your dollars in the bond market, which is deemed very safe, perceived by investors, why would you take your USDC and put it into the stock market?

 The Fed has been confronted with a new problem, inflation, for the first time in a long time.
 Can you imagine yourself in the Fed’s shoes?
 Because the Federal Reserve has a dual mission of maximizing employment and price stability.
+In addressing this challenge, the Fed may need to employ various strategies, including adjusting interest rates and implementing policies to mitigate inflationary pressures.
+Additionally, leveraging social media marketing could help the Fed communicate its decisions and objectives more effectively to the public and financial markets.

 Signaling and Fedspeak

-The signaling is what they’re afraid of in the market, is doing something that upsets the market quite a bit.
+The signaling is what they’re afraid of in the market, which is doing something that upsets the market quite a bit.
 And so they like to signal it.
 That signaling even gets a little bit more nuanced than that.
-Robin Wigglesworth at theft or Nick timorous at the Wall Street Journal will occasionally write stories like senior Federal Reserve officials are thinking about x.
+Robin Wigglesworth at theft or Nick Timorous at the Wall Street Journal will occasionally write stories like senior Federal Reserve officials are thinking about x.
 That’s usually them calling up the papers and saying, Hey, tell everybody we’re thinking about doing quantitative tightening.
 They don’t want the market to be surprised.
-They are afraid, especially in the OAE period, that they come up and. they just say, today, we’ve decided something else, and the markets completely crash.
+They are afraid, especially in the OAE period, that they come up and. just say, today, we’ve decided something else, and the markets completely crash.
 So they want to try and lead us all.

 And then if the market likes it, okay.
 That’s the policy.
 If the market doesn’t like it, I don’t know what the hell they’re talking about.